Living in residence means becoming part of a great community with support to make your transition to university life as smooth as possible.

 - Housing accommodations can be made for medical, sensory, physical, environmental, psychological, allergy/dietary restrictions, or mental health conditions.

 What is the First Year Guarantee Residence Application?

 - A chance to rank your preferred residence community between Campus Housing, St. Jerome's, United College and Renison

 - Conrad Grebel is not part of the 100% residence guarantee

 - This is NOT where you rank residences, room types or request roommates, etc. - that comes in Step 2!

 - You can also let us know if you are interested in a Living Learning Community when you rank your residence communities

-- If placed with Campus Housing you will be invited to complete the Campus Housing Preference Form (CHPF) via email that lets you:
+- If placed with Campus Housing, we will email you the Campus Housing Preference Form (CHPF) that lets you:

 - rank the different Campus Housing residences and room types

 - choose your preferred meal plan (check out the meal plan playlist to the right for more information)